LibertyDSNP/polygon-experiments/README.md

-# Advanced Sample Hardhat Project
+# Experimental Repo: Polygon focused contract ideas for DSNP

+## Hardhat Template

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.